Jay06eng/Jay06eng/README.md

-## 🔥 About Me
+# 🔥 About Me

-Combining **Program Leadership experience, Agile, Data Science and AI/ML fluency** I transform data into positive impactful solutions.
+Combining program leadership experience and technical fluency I transform data into positive impactful solutions.
 Passionate about all there is to know about Artificial Inteligence and Machine Learning.
 My work starts by understanding the audience needs, define a strategy, guarantee buy in, timely execution and successful deployment.

 ## What I work on use each of the bullets below, create a STAR bullet point and plugged into the professional highlights